jcouv/roslyn/docs/features/tuples-language-option.md

 Open issues and assumptions:

 - I assume this should work even if `System.ValueTuple` is not present.
 - How is the Deconstruct method resolved?
-I assumed there can be no ambiguity.
+    - I assumed there can be no ambiguity.
 Only one `Deconstruct` is allowed (in nesting cases we have no type to guide the resolution process).
+    - But we may allow a little bit of ambiguity and preferring an instance over extension method.
 - Do the names matter? `int x, y; (a: x, b: y) = M();`
 - Can we deconstruct into a single out variable?
 I assume no.
 - I assume no compound assignment `(x, y) += M();`